|Salary:||£43,093 to £50,834 per annum or £38,194- £41,388 per annum (Research Assistant scale)|

 Duties and responsibilities

-Constructing and applying statistical models using OMICs data, biochemistry and social factors in the life course in a longitudinal set up and investigate their effect on health and ageing:
+You will be constructing and applying machine learning and statistical models using OMICs data, biochemistry and social factors in the life course in a longitudinal set up and investigating their effect on health and ageing by:

 Should you require any further details on the role please contact: Prof. Marc Chadeau-Hyam – email@example.com

-To apply, visit www.imperial.ac.uk/jobs and search by the job reference MED03626.
+To apply, visit www.imperial.ac.uk/jobs and search by the job reference MED03748.